 Incredible Air Fryer Chicken Leg Quarters are crispy, slathered in barbecue sauce, and the perfect weeknight dinner.
 This juicy chicken is sure to leave you smacking your lips and licking your fingers.

 Making air fryer chicken leg quarters couldn’t be any easier.
 They are lovely for a fancy dinner party or when you are craving comfort food.
-The best part about this easy air fryer recipe is that I don’t even have to heat up the oven! (affiliate links present)
+The best part about this easy air fryer recipe is that I don’t even have to heat up the oven! (affiliate links present, originally published 12/20)

-These pieces of chicken are so simple but the flavor is mind blowing.
-After enjoying them I knew I couldn’t wait to share this recipe with you.
+This is how to cook chicken leg quarters the best way ever.
+This method is just so simple but the flavor is mind blowing.
+After enjoying them I knew I couldn’t wait to share this 1/4 chicken recipe with you.
+With a dry rub you can get super crispy skin but fork tender meat on the inside.
+The best combo.

 Once you taste them, you will want to add them to your regular recipe rotation.
 Even the picky eaters are going to be happy to devour them.